-(May 2017: We do not anticipate adding any new professional tutors for the 2017-18 academic year, but those interested in submitting an application anyway are welcome to do so.)
+(Sept.
+2019: At this time, we do not anticipate adding any new professional tutors for the 2020-21 academic year, but those interested in submitting an application anyway are welcome to do so.)

 Hiring decisions are made by the Writing Center Coordinator with input from an ad hoc committee of other Writing Center professional tutors (time permitting).
 We will review applications (including a letter of interest, current CV, and Professional Tutor application) that we receive by the appropriate deadlines.
 We will then invite some candidates for interviews and mock tutorials.
 Please note that this process can take several weeks.

 Writing Center Coordinator, MS #61